17 Spam Text Statistics for 2025 & Spam Text Messages Examples | SlickText

 States With the Most Spam Texts

 Depending on where you live, you might see more spam texts than average.
-Here are the top five targeted states as of summer 2023.
+Here are the top five targeted states as of December 2023.

-Estimated spam texts per person for the the top five states in 2023:
+Estimated monthly spam texts for the the top five states in 2023:

 An infographic of states that receive the most spam texts.